openvinotoolkit/model_server/docs/troubleshooting.md

 - When model files become accessible or fixed, server will try to load them again on the next [version update](./ModelVersionPolicy.md) attempt.

-- At startup, the server will enable gRPC and REST API endpoint, after all configured models and detected model versions are loaded successfully (in AVAILABLE state).
+- At startup, the server will enable gRPC and REST API endpoint (if `--rest_port` was provided), after all configured models and detected model versions are loaded successfully (in AVAILABLE state).

 - The server will fail to start if it can not list the content of configured model paths.